1. Examining Satellite Images

 Exporting data for use in other software

-Zoom into Mt Robson in the North centre of the map (see below image for a reference of the area that should be visible.)
+Zoom into Mt Robson in the North centre of the image (use the base map for help, or see below image for a reference of the area that should be visible.)

-Now we are going to export as Raster (Right click on the layer in drawing order, go to Data and Export Raster)
+Now we are going to export this image as Raster (Right click on the layer in drawing order > Data Export Raster)

 Export Raster

-1. Set the output Raster Dataset to a location inside your lab 8 folder.
-And name the file with a .jpg file extension.
+1. Set the output Raster Dataset to a location inside your K: drive/Lab 8 folder.
+Name the file with a .jpg file extension.

 2. Set the desired coordinate reference system: WGS 1984 (4326).